dfroger/py-require/README.md

 # require() for Python

-This Python module provides a new (unpythonic) approach to loading Python modules and is completely decoupled from the Python import mechanism.
+This Python module provides a new approach to loading Python modules similar to Node's `require()` that is  decoupled from the Python import mechanism.

 ```python
 import require